 Copperhead

-The belly is usually gray to pink with darker blotches.
-Facial pits occur on each side of the head between the eye and nostril and a little below.
+The belly is usually gray to pink with darker blotches, with facial pits occurring on each side of the head between the eye and nostril, and a little below.
 Scales are keeled.
 Southern Copperheads are paler and pinker than the Northern subspecies.
 Males are larger than females.
 Young resemble adults, but have bright yellow tails.

 Similar Species: Milksnakes have wide dark blotches at the center of the back.
 Juvenile Cottonmouths have a broad, dark band through the eye, and their body color is mostly dark brown.
-Eastern Hog-nosed Snake has an up-turned snout and hisses and flattens head when approached.
+Eastern Hog-nosed Snake has an upturned snout and hisses and flattens its head when approached.

 Habitat: Generally prefers forested habitat and avoids open areas such as pastures and agricultural fields.
 Often found on rocky, wooded hillsides with abundant logs, leaf litter, or rocks for cover.
 Copperheads can also be found in urban and suburban environments, as well as near wetlands and stream edges.